About | Melissa Hullman

 As faculty and course developer for the Playing Well Anatomy+Movement series at Peabody, she has contributed course material on the application of the principles of biomechanics and kinesiology to violin performance.
 In 2015-2016, she served on the Peabody Institute's Music and Medicine Task Force, which provided recommendations for the formation of the Johns Hopkins Center for Music and Medicine and the Johns Hopkins Rehabilitation Network Clinic for Performing Artists at Peabody.
 She has also served on the SmartGuitar development team and was a research team member for a musicians' dystonia study at Johns Hopkins University & Medicine.

-Aura QuartetMs.
-Hullman served as President of the MD/DC Chapter of the American String Teachers Association, and has been Assistant to the Chair for the ASTA National Solo Competition, and Chair of the MD/DC ASTA Solo Competition.
+Aura QuartetMelissa Hullman currently teaches privately and is co-director of Young Musicians of Baltimore.
+She has served as President of the MD/DC Chapter of the American String Teachers Association, and has been Assistant to the Chair for the ASTA National Solo Competition and Chair of the MD/DC ASTA Solo Competition.
 She has adjudicated numerous competitions and events, including locally, the Columbia Orchestra Young Artist Competition, Pennsylvania/Delaware State Chapter's ASTA Certificate Exams, Peabody Honors Competition, and Baltimore Symphony Youth Orchestras Concerto Competition, among others.

-Locally, her pre-college students have been honored as featured soloists in performances with Full Circle Dance Company, Baltimore Symphony Orchestra, Baltimore All County Honors Orchestra, at Maryland Artscape, and on the Education Channel; as first chair players in orchestras throughout the region, including the Maryland All-State Orchestras, Baltimore Symphony Orchestra Side-by-Side Concert, Baltimore Symphony Youth Orchestras, Peabody Youth Orchestra, Baltimore All-County Junior and Senior Honors Orchestras, Maryland Youth Symphony Orchestra, and the FAME Youth Chamber Orchestra; and as prizewinners in competitions including the Peabody Honors Recital and MD/DC American String Teachers Association Strings Plus Chamber Music Festival.
+Locally, her pre-college students have been honored to perform as featured soloists in performances with Full Circle Dance Company, Baltimore Symphony Orchestra, Baltimore Symohony Youth Orchestra, Baltimore All County Honors Orchestra, the Vagabond Players, at Maryland Artscape, and on the Education Channel; as first chair players in orchestras throughout the region, including the Maryland All-State Orchestras, Baltimore Symphony Orchestra Side-by-Side Concert, Baltimore Symphony Youth Orchestras, Peabody Youth Orchestra, Baltimore All-County Junior and Senior Honors Orchestras, Maryland Youth Symphony Orchestra, and the FAME Youth Chamber Orchestra; and as prizewinners in competitions including the Peabody Honors Recital and MD/DC American String Teachers Association Strings Plus Chamber Music Festival.
 They have auditioned for and attended summer music festivals in the US and Canada, including Tanglewood (BUTI), Heifetz Institute, Point Counterpoint, Music at Port Milford, and Interlochen.

 Alcorn-Hullman-Leckie Trio performs Piazolla

-She has performed on albums featuring composer Jonathan Leshnoff, Americana songwriter Caleb Stine, Montreal indie folk band Frank Feutre, and singer/songwriter Ellen Cherry.
-Her genre-spanning performances include musical collaborations jazz pianists César Orozco and Marc Irwin, tango trio with Jake Leckie and Susan Alcorn, and Indian music with Carnatic vocalist K.S.
-Resmi, percussionist N. Scott Robinson, and tabla maestro Debu Nyack.
+Equally at home playing notes on the page or off the cuff, her musical collaborations range from solo, chamber, and orchestral playing to tango, jazz, folk, free improv, and Balkan, African, and Indian music.
+Her projects include albums featuring composer Jonathan Leshnoff, Americana songwriter Caleb Stine, Montreal indie folk band Frank Feutre, and singer/songwriter Ellen Cherry; and performances with jazz pianists César Orozco and Marc Irwin, tango trio with Jake Leckie and Susan Alcorn, Indian music with Carnatic vocalist K.S.
+Resmi and percussionist N. Scott Robinson, guitarist Dave Cipriani, and multi-instrumentalist Christopher Payne.